 Start as early as you can

 The last thing you want to do is end up pushing yourself to the max at the last minute, so it’s best to start as soon as possible.
 We typically recommend scheduling your move in Orange Park, Florida at least a month in advance (and up to 6 weeks prior during the summer), especially if you’re moving more than 500 miles.
-Make sure to stock up on sturdy boxes, bubble wrap, and packing paper – the longer your items are on the road, the more likely they are to break, so it’s especially important that you and your movers pack everything securely within materials made specifically for moving.
+Make sure to stock up on sturdy boxes, bubble wrap, and packing paper – the longer your items are on the road, the more likely they are to break, so it’s especially important that you and your best long distance moving company pack everything securely within materials made specifically for moving.

 All glass and fragile items (televisions, glassware, china, dishes, silverware, vases, lamps, glass tabletops, statues, pictures, mirrors, and all miscellaneous fragile items) MUST be properly wrapped in order to properly protect the items from damage while in transit.
 We highly recommend labeling all fragile items in boxes with a (fragile) sign or sticker on them.
 Even if you hire professional movers to pack and move your things, it is highly recommended that you pack key valuable possessions yourself, and move them separately from the other items.

 Declutter and have a garage sale in Orange Park, Florida

 Not only will you be getting rid of items you don’t need, but you will make room for other items in your new home and also make some extra cash for travel necessities.
 The cost of your long-distance move in Clay County, Florida will depend on the weight of items you ship, and since most of us collect a lot of junk over the years, downsizing is important.
 Even if you aren"t forced with stripping down to the bare necessities, moving things you don"t really need a long distance is not worth the trouble!